redesunlu/netkit-doc/faq.en.md

 ### Can I capture traffic inside a virtual machine?

-While the recommendation is to use `vdump` to capture traffic between hosts, nothing prevents us from capturing traffic inside a machine virtual.
+While the recommendation is to use `vdump` to capture traffic between hosts, nothing prevents us from capturing traffic inside a virtual machine.
 To do so, use the `tshark` or `tcpdump` commands with the suitable parameters.
 For example:

     # to capture all the traffic and save it to a file
     tcpdump -i eth0 -w capture.pcap